wb2osz/direwolf/README.md

 ### Linux - Using yum (Red Hat flavor operating systems) ###

 Results will vary depending on your hardware platform and operating system version because it depends on various volunteers who perform the packaging.
+Expect the version to lag significantly behind development.

 	sudo yum check-update
 	sudo yum list direwolf
 	sudo yum install direwolf

-### Linux - Download source in tar or zip file ###

-Go to the [releases page](https://github.com/wb2osz/direwolf/releases).
-Chose desired release and download the source as zip or compressed tar file.
-Unpack the files, with "unzip" or "tar xfz," and then:

-	cd direwolf-*
-	mkdir build && cd build
-	cmake ..
-	make -j4
-	sudo make install
-	make install-conf

-For more details see the **User Guide** in the [**doc** directory](https://github.com/wb2osz/direwolf/tree/master/doc).
-Special considerations for the Raspberry Pi are found in **Raspberry-Pi-APRS.pdf**

 ### Macintosh OS X ###

 Read the **User Guide** in the [**doc** directory](https://github.com/wb2osz/direwolf/tree/master/doc).
-It is a lot more complicated than Linux.
+It is more complicated than Linux.

-If you have problems,  post them to the [Dire Wolf packet TNC](https://groups.yahoo.com/neo/groups/direwolf_packet/info) discussion group.
-I don't have a Mac and probably won't be able to help you.
-I rely on others, in the user community, for the Mac version.
+If you have problems,  post them to the [Dire Wolf packet TNC](https://groups.io/g/direwolf) discussion group.